NFDI4Chem/nmrxiv-docs/docs/submission-guides/data-model/study.md

 There are two ways to create studies.
 First is through the [submission pipeline](/docs/submission-guides/submission/upload.md) where the studies will be created within the submitted project.
 Second is after submission from within the project view using [`Manage Studies` button](/docs/submission-guides/data-model/project#manage-studies), which leads back to the [submission pipeline](/docs/submission-guides/submission/upload.md).

 ## Access
 You can access your created studies by [entering their parent projects](/docs/submission-guides/data-model/project/#access) and scrolling down to **Studies**.
 You can also find the ones shared with you by others in the `Shared with me` folder directly if the parent project is not shared with you.
 Studies that you have starred can be found in the `Starred` folder.
 Other folders, such as `Recent` and `Trash`, can include projects only.
-Lists of studies show quick view of them, including its **name**, **privacy**, and **last updating date**.
+Lists of studies show a quick view of them, including their **name**, **privacy**, and **last updating date**.

 <div style={{textAlign: 'center'}}>
 <img src="/img/project/studies.png" width="1000"/>